Kids Activities

 Materials Required:

-Clear cups, water, food coloring, paper towels.
+Clear cups, water, food coloring, and paper towels.

 Procedure: